How I Revamped an Inefficient Editorial and Tripled Output

 3x Increase in Deals Shared

-Editors increased their postings from an average of 5 deals daily in the new CMS to 15, resulting in over 100 deals per day for the entire team.
+Editors increased their postings from an average of 5 deals per day to 15, resulting in over 100 deals daily for the entire team.

 That’s thousands of additional deals published each month, boosting revenue by increasing affiliate link clicks, conversions, and merchant partnerships.